jillibus/Vechicle-Identification/machine_learning_model.md

 - Has a built-in API that allows developers to directly link a machine learning model using TensorFlow to an already deployed website without usage of outside programs.

-- Easy visuzliation of training data with Tensorboard
+- Easy visualization of training data with Tensorboard

 - Not a very good debugging method available.